 Pressure Regulation Systems

-Because pressure regulation governs both safety and performance, you should understand how compressors manage output so you can match pressure and flow to the job.
-Air compressors use pressure regulation systems that adjust airflow and cycle the motor via pressure switches to hold a preset pounds per square inch.
+Pressure regulation governs both safety and performance, so it’s worth understanding how compressors manage output.
+Air compressors use pressure switches that adjust airflow and cycle the motor on and off to hold a preset PSI.
 That stored air in a tank gives sustained delivery and the ability to handle higher PSI than most tire inflators.
-Understanding these key differences lets you choose tools that free you from limits.
+For a deeper look at how CFM and PSI interact, Atlas Copco’s guide to CFM vs. PSI is a helpful resource.

 - Pressure switches automate on/off cycles to prevent over-inflation and save energy.